mongodb/mongodb-kubernetes-operator/docs/users.md

 # Create a Database User #

 You can create a MongoDB database user to authenticate to your MongoDB resource using [SCRAM](https://docs.mongodb.com/manual/core/security-scram/).
 First, [create a Kubernetes secret](#create-a-user-secret) for the new user's password.
-Then, [modify and apply the MongoDB CRD](#modify-the-mongodb-crd).
+Then, [modify and apply the MongoDB resource definition](#modify-the-mongodb-crd).

 You cannot disable SCRAM authentication.